Ph-IRES/workshop_data-analysis/install_software.md

 Install a text editor.
 Our recommended free editors:
    * For Macs: the free version of [BBEdit](https://www.barebones.com/products/bbedit/)
    * For Windows (PCs): [Notepad++](https://notepad-plus-plus.org/downloads/)

+[Install Geneious](https://www.geneious.com/download/).
+Be sure to download appropriately for your operating system.
+Also, follow the “request a trial” link to get a 14 day trial license.
+Please check your spam/junk folders, as this is where your trial license will usually end up.  *Don’t activate your license until next week.*

+[Install FigTree](http://tree.bio.ed.ac.uk/software/figtree/).
+There are packages available for Mac, Windows, and Linux.